MahdiFirouz2002/NumericalAnalysis/README.md

   calculate derivative and integral and etc

 ### pandas numpy:
-  load temprature and cities dataset for analize cities temprature base of time and merge two dataset together
+  load temprature and cities dataset for analize cities temprature and merge two dataset together